Guidelines

 Branding

-Social media branding guidelines are meant to help our followers instantly and easily recognize our accounts as officially associated with Princeton University.
+Social media branding guidelines are meant to help followers instantly and easily recognize our accounts as officially associated with Princeton University.
 The graphic identity of an account that meets Princeton’s social media branding standards is:

 • Consistent: Profile pictures, or avatars, should be the same across platforms.
 For example, your profile picture on Facebook should always match your profile picture on Twitter.
 Your audience will come to recognize your account by your profile picture, so it should rarely, if ever, change.
 Cover photos, the horizontal images across the top of most social media profiles, should also match across platforms.* Cover photos can be changed on a regular basis according to current events happening in your area of social media coverage or something more general, such as the seasons.
 Your account name should be the same across platforms as well.